 In fact, Kintsugi is a practice that suggests that repair can make things better than they were when brand new.
 Using Kintsugi in your work can really add value to your pieces and while sometimes it's fiddly to create the effect can be quite exquisite.

 The history of Kintsugi dates back to the 15th century and it is thought that the story goes that a Japanese military commander sent a tea bowl back to China for repairs.
 The bowl came back stapled together and it sparked an idea for a Japanese potter to look into different ways of repairing things.
 Thus, Kintsugi was born.
 The broken porcelain or earthenware is repaired with a resin or a lacquer that comes from trees.
 The sticky resin is then sanded or buffed until you almost can’t feel the crack.
 The artist then covers the crack with a new resin that’s been combined with gold.
 The effect is so desirable that ceramicists now smash their own pots so they can use the technique.

 How can you use it in your own work?

 Traditional Kintsugi uses urushi lacquer (which is actually related to poison ivy) and a real powdered gold to make the repair.
-Modern replica materials have created which are less toxic and less expensive.
-Although it’s also been known that the Japanese used lacquer and binding rice flour, which was much safer.
+Modern replica materials have been created which are less toxic and less expensive.
+It’s also been known that the Japanese used lacquer and binding rice flour, which was much safer.